A parents’ guide to child support in Australia

 Talk to Australian Family Lawyers for advice

 Going through a divorce with a child is difficult and stressful, and financial uncertainty doesn’t help.
-Whether you will be paying or receiving child support payments, we can help you come to a fair arrangement with your former partner.
+Whether you’ll be paying or receiving child support payments, we can help you come to a fair arrangement with your former partner.

 Need some advice?
 Fill out the form below and we’ll get in touch with you.
-Alternatively, learn how we can help you with child support and other children’s matters here.
+Alternatively, learn more about child support with the Services Australia calculator.

 Do you have a question about family law or relationship law?